Feb 16, 2022

 We have new business hours: Monday - Thursday 7:00 a.m. - 5:30 p.m. | Closed Friday-Sunday

 Nobody likes to be wasteful.
 When it comes to energy waste, sometimes knowing is half the battle.

 There are many opportunities available to conserve energy and reduce a utility bill that YOU can do today for little to no cost.
 We like to call this living a conservation "lifestyle".
 The links below will help get you started by adapting behaviors and habits to be more conscious and conservative with electrical usage.
 Often times, this means discovering the actual cost of using the electronics and appliances in the home.

 Heating is the largest consumer of electricity in electrically heated Mason County homes.
 Making thoughtful adjustments to thermostats will make a large impact on winter heating bills.
 For each degree a thermostat is turned down, a customer could see a 2% - 3% reduction in monthly heating bills.
 That's a significant improvement if there were no previous thermostat adjustments.
 Also, don't forget to turn down the thermostat and close the door in unused rooms

 Furniture, curtains, or other household items blocking wall/baseboard heaters or register vents, could be blocking the heat they are trying to deliver.
 Rearrange furniture and curtains to take advantage of heat sources in the home.
-Vacuum the heater coils and clean registers often.
+Vacuum the heater coils (after shutting the heat source off at the breaker) and clean registers often.

 An electric water heater can account for up to 25% of a home’s energy bill.
 The United States Department of Energy recommends setting a residential water heater to 120°F to reduce energy usage and to help prevent scalding.
 Each 10°F reduction in water temperature can save 3% - 5% on an energy bill.
 Save energy and help make the home safer by reducing the thermostat setting on residential water heaters.